pasqualerossi/42-Piscine/README.md

 What the piscine teaches you is the following:

-- Vim or Visual Studio Code (Depending on which one you use)
+- Vim or Visual Studio Code (depending on which one you use)
 - iTerm/Terminal
 - C Language Programming
 - Shell Commands